History of Social Security in the United States: Social Security Trust Fund

-As a result of these changes, particularly the tax increases, the Social Security system began to generate a large short-term surplus of funds, intended to cover the added retirement costs of the "baby boomers".
+As a result of these changes, and particularly also due to tax increases, the Social Security system began to generate a large short-term surplus of funds in the early 1980s, intended to cover the added retirement costs of "baby boomers".
 Congress invested these surpluses into special series, non-marketable U.S. Treasury securities held by the Social Security Trust Fund.
 Under the law, the government bonds held by Social Security are backed by the full faith and credit of the U.S. government.

 The Supreme Court and the evolution of Social Security

 The Supreme Court has established that no one has any legal right to Social Security benefits.
 The Court decided, in Flemming v.
 Nestor (1960), that "entitlement to Social Security benefits is not a contractual right".
 In that case, Ephram Nestor, a Bulgarian immigrant to the United States who made contributions for covered wages for the statutorily required "quarters of coverage" was nonetheless denied benefits after being deported in 1956 for being a member of the Communist party.